jamesbarret715/Nextino/README.md

 }
 ```

-Many element types have their own class with some useful functions.
+Many component types have their own class with some useful functions.

 ```ino
 Nextino::Text subheadingText(nextion, "t1");